Manjunath-Yelipeta/concepts/kubernetes.md

 ```

 Each type builds on the one before: **LoadBalancer → NodePort → ClusterIP → pod**.
 In roboshop only `frontend` is a LoadBalancer; everything behind it is ClusterIP.

+#### How I confirmed working of loadbalancer
+1. I ran the 04labels-demo manifest and the 14_loadbalancer.yaml manifest files.
+2. exec to labels-demo pod and the did curl http://loadbalanerdns:80 and got the response where I concluded clusterip is for internal communication between pod. we get the loadbalanerdns from describing the service.

 ---